 Cabell Huntington Hospital maintains an open communication policy.
-In other words, if you have a question or concern, you should raise it with your immediate supervisor, Human Resources or any other member of management, or the Corporate Compliance Officer.
-If these avenues do not resolve your problem or concern or if you wish to remain anonymous, Cabell Huntington has an employee Hotline at 1-844-733-0085
+In other words, if you have a question or concern, you should raise it with your immediate supervisor, Human Resources or any other member of management, the Corporate Compliance Contact Person or the Corporate Compliance Officer.
+If these avenues do not resolve your problem or concern or if you wish to remain anonymous, Cabell Huntington has an employee Hotline at 1-800-826-6762.